 Related Article12 Important Modernist Styles Explained

 Post-independence in Tanzania saw the design of Anthony Almeida’s own residence in 1963 - an unassuming, muted, structure.
 Situated near the beach, it is almost unnoticeable from the main road which runs directly outside it.
-It consists of three narrow single-story volumes which are staggered – and their positioning makes it so as the wind can pass through all the rooms.
+It consists of three narrow single-story volumes which are staggered – and their positioning makes it so that the wind can pass through all the rooms.
 The free ground plan of the residence allows the building to be able to have three zones – covering the activities of leisure, dining, and sleeping – without hard barriers between them.

-The residence also utilizes a horizontal canopy and vertical apron for solar shading – with the gap in-between allowing air to circulate.
+The residence also utilizes a horizontal canopy and vertical apron for solar shading – with the gap in between allowing air to circulate.
 The bedrooms are placed on an elevated level towards the back of the house, and a wooden bridge (numbered 7 on the floor plan) connects two covered volumes of the house, almost resembling a stream.

 In conjunction with the increasing emergence of Almeida’s projects was the emergence of another Tanzanian architect – Beda Amuli.
 The first black African to open an architecture practice in all of East and Central Africa, Amuli studied at the Israel Institute of Technology, starting his own practice in 1970.
-Arguably the most iconic of his designs was realized in 1973 – Kariakoo Market.
+Arguably the most iconic of his designs were realized in 1973 – Kariakoo Market.
 Designed in a Brutalist style, Amuli’s concept for the design was an African market under the covering shade of trees.
 Amuli’s challenge was to translate the shape of a tree — with its stem and branches, into a sturdy, concrete structure.
 The result was a highly distinct concrete structure, reminiscent of the work of Mexican architect Felix Candela.

 The surface area of approximately 540 square meters is structured with free-standing concrete pillars, topped with mushroom-shaped crowns which expand to sunshades 15 by 15 meters wide — the ‘trees’ of the African market.
-Several levels are made use of in the structure - goods deliveries taking place on the cooler basement level, while the area for sales is located two floors above ground.
+Several levels are made use of in the structure - goods deliveries take place on the cooler basement level, while the area for sales is located two floors above ground.
 The central staircase creates a chimney effect, which transports hot air into the roof, from where it can escape through the offset between the shading ‘tree crowns’.
 The environmental considerations of the design are underscored by the multi-purpose use of the sunshades, which collect rainwater used in running the market.
 The sculptural building is a landmark of its own today and serves as a unique backdrop to Dar es Salaam’s busiest market.